Is gluten different in Italy?

 What is the difference between celiac disease & gluten intolerance?

+In the realm of gluten-related disorders, several conditions need to be distinguished: celiac disease, gluten intolerance, and food allergy responses to wheat or gluten.
 Though they may seem similar to the untrained eye, they are, in fact, as different as Venice and Florence in their intricate details.

 What is Celiac Disease?